bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/integrated_assignments.md

 Q10) What happens when the p-value cut-off is lowered to 0.01 for Q9?

-Q11) In the STAMP analysis of the Humann results with the kos.spf file, what is the most significantly different KEGG pathway?
-What is the p-value for this KEGG Pathway?
+Q11) In the STAMP analysis of the Humann results with the kos.spf file, what is the most significantly different KEGG category?
+What is the p-value for this KEGG category?

 Q12) Change the p-value to 0.001 and create an “Extended error bar” plot and save the image as a .png using the File->Save Plot option.